 In such cases, your VPN can guard some of your data by preventing hackers and snoops from monitoring and tracking your activities.
 So, go ahead and take online gigs when you have to.
 Just take every possible precaution.

 You’ve just read about eight threats that you face every time you go online.
 As already noted, a VPN can’t protect you from everything.
-Some threats require intensive systems that right now are either impractical or too expensive.
-However, by following sensible practices and consistently using your VPN, you can guard your data and minimize the dangers that you face.
+Some threats require intensive systems that right now are impractical or too expensive.
+However, by following sensible practices and consistently using your VPN, you can guard your data and minimize the dangers you face.